Standard Pallet Size Chart (48×40, Euro & Global Dimensions)

 Europe, Asia

-Although the average pallet size is between 39 and 48 inches on each side, there is not a standard pallet size that freight shippers always use.
+Although the average pallet size is between 39 and 48 inches on each side, there is no standard pallet size that freight shippers always use.
 As you’ll learn from the chart below, the size of a pallet may be different depending on what type of items you’re shipping.

-If you ask somebody what the pallet dimensions standard is in the United States, they will likely bring up a 48x40 pallet.
+If you ask someone what the standard pallet dimensions are in the United States, they will likely mention a 48x40 pallet.
 GMA pallets are the most commonly used pallets in North America, but as you’ll notice on the pallet size chart below, the dimensions of a pallet vary broadly across different industries.

 The Consumer Brand Association (CBA) says that a standard-size pallet is 48x40 inches.
 This group was once called the GMA, and despite their organizational name change, many people still refer to 48x40-inch pallets as GMA pallets.
-These pallets can also be called CHEP pallets, and if you hear someone refer to CHEP pallet dimensions, you know they are speaking about 48x40 pallets.
+These pallets are also called CHEP pallets, and if you hear someone refer to CHEP pallet dimensions, you know they are talking about 48x40 pallets.

 WxL (inches)